alttch/eva3/doc/index.rst

 * collect everything and control the whole your setup with the :doc:`aggregator controllers</sfa/sfa>`
 * :doc:`/api_clients` to quickly connect controllers' API to your apps
-* develop a powerful real-time websocket-powered SCADA web applications with :doc:`/sfa/sfa_framework`
+* develop a modern real-time websocket-powered SCADA web applications with :doc:`/sfa/sfa_framework`
 * and much more